 Cut Down On Your Screen Time

-When it comes to mapping out what you want to accomplish in 2021, you must look at the bigger picture.
+When it comes to mapping out what you want to accomplish in 2023, you must look at the bigger picture.
 Remember that you cannot get to your long-term goals without thinking about today.
-If there’s anything that 2020 taught us, it’s that plans should be flexible and practical.
+If there’s anything that the previous year taught us, it’s that plans should be flexible and practical.